 Can customers vote in the portal?
 Description Yes, any customer with portal access can vote directly in the portal Customers will see an extra option to vote when they view a request in the portal.
-They can the content of the portal content of the No, customers can't vote directly in the portal If the global voting is enabled, users with accounts on your Jira instance will still be able to vote your agents.
+They can the Activity Your request status changed to Resolved with r Agent Just now Done!
+No, customers can't vote directly in the portal If the global voting is enabled, users with accounts on your Jira instance will still be able to vote your agents.